 Go and grab:

-- Cordless drill (you DO have a cordless grill, RIGHT?)
+- Cordless drill (you DO have a cordless drill, RIGHT?)

 - Spade bit (or paddle bit) that’s big enough to remove most of the broken handle.
 You’ll see.